mjturi/AIClubWorkshopsSpring21/workshop4/ObjectTracking.md

     fps.update()
     fps.stop()
 ```
-We then check to see if we have a bounded box(The user selected an object) and update our tracker.
+We then check to see if we have a bounded box(The user selected object) and update our tracker.
 Our ```tracker.update``` method takes in a frame and returns a return status(True or False) and the new bounding box.

 We then update our fps counter and use the stop function to get the time elapsed.